 Episode 64

-Improving Wellbeing at Work with Ashish Kothari and Dr. Samata Vasisht
+Improving Wellbeing at Work Dr. Samata Vasisht

 A lot of people feel stressed and burnt out at work these days.
 Even though companies try to help with things like health apps or gym memberships, these efforts often don't really solve the problem.
 That is because these solutions only focus on the individual and ignore bigger issues like the work environment, how teams work together, and whether the job itself is satisfying and meaningful.